Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 void print_kmem_cache(struct kmem_cache *, void (*)(void *));
 ```

-All Slab memory management functions should use `[SLAB] ` as a prefix for output messages, e.g.:
+All slab memory management functions should use `[SLAB] ` as a prefix for output messages, e.g.:

 ```log
 [SLAB] Alloc request on cache file